Last Updated on by Editor

 Though Ontario isn’t the first place many people think of when it comes to outdoor adventures in Canada, there are so many hidden gems that make this place special.

 The first thing that comes to mind about Ontario is typically the big city of Toronto.
-Once you venture outside the bustling metropolis though, you’ll be greeted by incredible hikes, gorgeous lakes, and powerful rivers.
+Even though there are countless things to do in Ottawa, Toronto, and Montreal as soon as you venture outside the bustling metropolis though, you’ll be greeted by incredible hikes, gorgeous lakes, and powerful rivers.

 At the end of the article, I included a map showing the destinations, so you can have an idea of how close they are to Toronto…..and even to Ottawa and Montreal!